BzGEO/Geo_AI_compendium/README.md

 ## 4. Resources: Deep Learning (DL)

-🚨 *This section is still in progress.* 🚨

 ![](https://github.com/BzGEO/Geo_AI_compendium/blob/main/_graphics/cranberries_dl_small2.png)

 *source*: modified from the Cranberries' "Everybody Else is Doing It, So Why Can't We?" album cover (1993)